 ends on Corral Canyon Road (FSR #17S04)

 , which can be followed northbound by turning left.
-A short climb and the rider will reach the Corral Canyon OHV Area.
-On the south side of the lot, the Wrangler #901
+A short climb later, the rider will reach the Corral Canyon OHV Area.
+On the south side of the lot, Wrangler #901

-trail begins.
-This section is one of the most fun and technical, delivering great views, granite slabs to be pedaled up and down, singletrack with loose rocks and dirt, and hard packed dirt steps to be sprinted up on.
+begins.
+This section is one of the most fun and technical, delivering great views, granite slabs to be pedaled up and down, singletrack with loose rocks and dirt, and hard-packed dirt steps to be sprinted up on.

 Skye Valley Road (FSR #17S06)

 will provide some relief for the rider's legs as it winds down to the beginning of Bronco Flat #905

 , a clear right hand turnout.
 More technical steps characterize the beginning of this large trail; as it turns into Gunslinger Trail #911

 , it is also used by trucks and Jeeps.

 The second section of this trail is wide but still has a few downhill, loose-rock segments that will prove challenging.
 It will bring the rider back onto Morena Stokes Valley Road.
 This is where the ride overlaps with the previous climbing segment to the Corral Canyon OHV Area.